-This is a review for the Self-Defense Training Network (aka myselfdefensetraining.com) formerly known as SDC Insider, which is run by Damian Ross of the Self-Defense Company based in New Jersey.
+This is a review for the Self-Defense Training Network, aka myselfdefensetraining.com, formerly known as SDC Insider.
+It is run by Damian Ross of the Self-Defense Company based in New Jersey.
 The program is currently offered as an online subscription or a one-time fee, and has been available as a set of DVDs in the past.

 At The Popular Man, when we work with new clients, one of the questions we ask on our assessment is whether a guy can defend himself adequately without a weapon.
 I have nothing against weapons and support the right of law-abiding people to carry weapons, but the point of our assessment question is to see how physically tough a guy is.
 Can he “handle himself?”

 We ask this because to be a successful guy, and to attract women, he has to have a certain level of masculinity, conveying to women that he can “provide and protect” her.
 The ability to defend oneself and others relates to this, and is a remarkably attractive and admired trait.
 In fact, the most attractive thing to a woman is power, and conveying that to her.

 A few years ago, Jonathan and I started looking for a program we could recommend for our clients if they needed to “toughen up” some.
 As a high school teacher, when I was first starting teaching, I worried about possible physical altercations in the classroom (I was at a public school at the time), which caused me some anxiety.
 I know that this translated into insecurity and me coming across even weaker than I felt.
 If a guy knows he can “handle himself” in altercations, this is just one more way he will be mentally confident.

 This was a very important concept as we developed our newest book, Size Doesn’t Matter, which is geared toward shorter guys.
 Short guys often feel at a disadvantage because of their small size compared to other guys, guys who could get aggressive if shorter guys stand up to their bullying.